 Senior filmmakers Andi and Nicole virtually share updates on their short film, Orbit.
 Orbit, a collaborative project between Film & Television and Music & Entertainment Industry Studies students is a recipient of the Dean's Student Innovation Award.
 Follow the production and the crew on Instagram: @orbitmovie.

 So much talent radiating from the MEIS community of musicians!
-Alum Payden Widner '15 enlisted current and former students to create very special cover of “Helplessness Blues” by Fleet Foxes– bringing the MEIS community together from afar.
+Alum Payden Widner '15 enlisted current and former students to create a very special cover of “Helplessness Blues” by Fleet Foxes– bringing the MEIS community together from afar.

 Need some virtual CAMpanionship?
 Hop on the Facebook group and watch student and alumni music performances each Friday!
 ALL CAM students are welcome!